kasperg/symfony-propel-slope-one-recommendations-plugin/README.markdown

 ### Recommendations

-sfPropelSlopeOneRecommendationPlugin supports two types of recommendations:
+sfPropelSlopeOneRecommendationsPlugin supports two types of recommendations:

 * Recommendations of new items to a user based on his/her previous ratings
 * Recommendations of other items with similar ratings as a specific item